-In 2016, approximately 91% of our sales occurred in markets outside of the United States in each market's respective local currency.
+In 2017, approximately 90% of our sales occurred in markets outside of the United States in each market's respective local currency.
 We purchase inventory primarily in the United States in U.S. dollars.
-In preparing our financial statements, we translate revenue and expenses in our markets outside the United States from their local currencies into U.S. dollars using weighted average exchange rates.
+In preparing our financial statements, we translate revenue and expenses in our markets outside the United States from their local currencies into U.S. dollars using weighted-average exchange rates.
 If the U.S. dollar strengthens relative to local currencies, our reported revenue, gross profit and net income will likely be reduced.
-For example, foreign currency fluctuations negatively impacted reported revenue by approximately 2% in 2016 compared to 2015 and by approximately 8% in 2015 compared to 2014.
+For example, foreign-currency fluctuations negatively impacted our reported revenue by approximately 8% in 2015 compared to 2014.
+Foreign-currency fluctuations can also cause losses and gains resulting from translation of foreign-currency-denominated balances on our balance sheet.